nirajdesai70-del/ntppl_nsready_platform/shared/docs/NSReady_Dashboard/NSReady_Dashboard_Module_Index.md

 **Recovered from iCloud Drive (2025-11-22):**
 - Modules 00-06 successfully recovered and committed to git

-**To be Rebuilt:**
+**Rebuilt (2025-11-22):**
-- Modules 07-13 will be reconstructed using existing process documentation, architecture notes, and execution summaries located in `shared/master_docs/`
+- Modules 07-13 successfully rebuilt using existing process documentation, architecture notes, and execution summaries located in `shared/master_docs/`

 ---